 Why is developing new skills in quality improvement (QI) important?

-Quality Improvement (QI) is important throughout a GP’s career.
-It can help improve the safety and the effectiveness of the care provided to patients.
+Quality Improvement (QI) training gives you the skills to make effective change in your day-to-day clinical work.
+This improves the safety and the effectiveness of the care provided to patients, but also helps to make your work more satisfying and run more smoothly.
 Importantly it can also improve the experience of patients and the staff delivering the care.

 QI is a way for you to become more involved in change that is happening locally, regionally and nationally and to actively participate in improving the quality of care for the patients, carers and communities you serve.